vaibhavsagar/website/drafts/refactoring-haskell.md

         pGraph = G.buildG (0,2*pNo) $ concatMap (clauses pNo) pn
     return $ (Nothing /=) $ tarjan pNo pGraph
 ```
 </details>

+I didn't notice a significant difference in speed on my inputs, but it's good
+to know that the algorithm has been implemented correctly now.

 <details>
 <summary>2SAT.hs using `(<*>)`</summary>